-All couples have conflict sometimes (maybe this past year more than others?!?), but fortunately there are concrete ways that we can learn to fight smarter with your spouse, not harder.
+All couples have conflict sometimes (maybe this past couple years more than others?!?), but fortunately there are concrete ways that we can learn to fight smarter with our spouses, rather than harder.
 Maybe you’re sitting there like, “OK but who even are you?”
 Let me just say this, I am not a therapist or even a professional arguer (you know, like a lawyer).
 I am none of those things, but what I am is a woman who has logged her fair share of hours in marital counseling, individual therapy, personal development work and good old trial-and-error.
 I am also a mother and therefore usually just too tired to spend much of my non-existent free time arguing with my husband, so my operating principle is the sooner we can reach a resolution, the better.

 One time someone said to me, “Emily.
 Do you want to be right or do you want to be happy?”
 Of course my initial response was, “I am happy when I am right.”
 But the truth is, sometimes I can get so caught up in trying to prove my point that I lose sight of the bigger picture: resolution.
 Deciding to let go of needing to be right requires letting go of your ego.
 Ego wants us to win, regardless of consequence.
 Our more heart-centered self wants us to be at peace.
 So in those heated moments I try to remember to ask myself, “Do you want to be right or do you want to be at peace?”

 2) Own your part.